UniversalDependencies/UD_Javanese-CSUI/README.md

 # Summary

 UD Javanese-CSUI is a dependency treebank in Javanese, a regional language in Indonesia with more than 68 million users.
-This treebank was developed by Alfina et al. from the Faculty of Computer Science, Universitas Indonesia.
+It was developed by Alfina et al. from the Faculty of Computer Science, Universitas Indonesia.
 The newest version has 1000 sentences and 14K words with manual annotation.

 # Introduction

 UD Javanese-CSUI is a dependency treebank in Javanese, a regional language in Indonesia with more than 68 million users.
-This treebank was developed by Alfina et al. from the Faculty of Computer Science, Universitas Indonesia.
+It was developed by Alfina et al. from the Faculty of Computer Science, Universitas Indonesia.
 The newest version has 1000 sentences and 14K words with manual annotation.

+The sentences use the Latin script and do not use the original writing system of Javanese ([Hanacaraka](https://id.wikipedia.org/wiki/Aksara_Jawa)).

 The original sentences were taken from several resources:
 1. Javanese reference grammar books (125 sents)
 2. [OPUS](https://opus.nlpl.eu/), especially from the Javanese section of the WikiMatrix v1 corpus (150 sents)
 2. Online news ([Solopos](https://www.solopos.com/jagad-jawa)) (725 sents)

-The sentences in this corpus use the Latin script and do not use the original writing system of Javanese ([Hanacaraka](https://id.wikipedia.org/wiki/Aksara_Jawa))

 Javanese has several language levels, such as Ngoko, Krama, Krama Inggil, and Krama Andhap.
-In this Javanese dependency treebank, the sentences predominantly use Ngoko words, some of which use Krama words.
+In this treebank, the sentences predominantly use Ngoko words, some of which use Krama words.

 # Split
 This dataset has only one split: test.
-If you need three splits, the suggestions are:
+If you need three splits, the suggestions to split the 1000 sentences are:
-* Test: 1st, 11th, 21st, ..., 991st sentence, in total 100 sents
+* Test: 1st, 11th, 21st, ..., 991st sentence, total 100 sents.
-* Dev: 5th, 15th, 25th, ..., 995th sentence, in total 100 sents
+* Dev: 5th, 15th, 25th, ..., 995th sentence, total 100 sents.
-* Train: the rest
+* Train: the rest, total 800 sents.

 # Acknowledgments
+* The contributors of the second version (v2.12): Ika Alfina, Arlisa Yuliawati, Dipta Tanaya, Arawinda Dinakaramani, and Daniel Zeman

-* We are grateful to the many people who made this dataset possible: Ika Alfina, Arlisa Yuliawati, Dipta Tanaya, Arawinda Dinakaramani, Putri Rizqiyah, and Sri Hartati Wijono.
+* The contributors of the first version (v2.9): Ika Alfina, Arlisa Yuliawati, Dipta Tanaya, Arawinda Dinakaramani, Putri Rizqiyah, and Sri Hartati Wijono

 ## References